pichillilorenzo/inappwebview.dev/docs/in-app-localhost-server.md

 # In-App Localhost Server

-The `InAppLocalhostServer` class allows you to create a simple server on `http://localhost:[port]/` in order to be able to load your assets file on a server.
-The default port value is `8080`.
+The `InAppLocalhostServer` class allows you to create a simple server on `http://localhost:[port]/` in order to be able to load your assets file on a local server.

 ## Basic Usage

 To start and stop the server, you can use the `InAppLocalhostServer.start` and `InAppLocalhostServer.stop` methods.

+The default port value is `8080`.

+Use `directoryIndex` to change the index file to use.
+The default value is `index.html`.

+Use `documentRoot` to change the document root path to serve.
+The default value is `./`.

 Example:
 ```dart